-Aspect A2: Use of Resources General Disclosure Policies on the efficient use of resources, including energy, water and other raw materials.
-Note: Resources may be used in production, in storage, transportation, in buildings, electronic equipment, etc. KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total (kWh in '000s) and intensity (e.g. per unit of production volume, per facility).
-KPI A2.2 Water consumption in total and intensity (e.g. per unit of production volume, per facility).
-KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
-KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
-KPI A2.5 Total packaging material used for finished products (in tonnes) and, if applicable, with reference to per unit produced.
-Aspect A3: The Environment and Natural Resources General Disclosure Policies on minimising the issuer's significant impacts on the environment and natural resources.
-KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
-Aspect A4: Climate Change General Disclosure Policies on identification and mitigation of significant climate-related issues which have impacted, and those which may impact, the issuer.
-KPI A4.1 Description of the significant climate-related issues which have impacted, and those which may impact, the issuer, and the actions taken to manage them.
+General Disclosures and KPIs Description Section/Declaration Aspect A2 General Disclosure Policies on the efficient use of resources, including energy, water and other raw materials.
+4.2 USE OF RESOURCES KPI A2.1 Direct and/or indirect energy consumption by type in total and intensity.
+4.2 USE OF RESOURCES KPI A2.2 Water consumption in total and intensity.
+4.2 USE OF RESOURCES KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
+4.2 USE OF RESOURCES KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
+4.2 USE OF RESOURCES KPI A2.5 Total packaging material used for finished products (in tonnes) and, if applicable, with reference to per unit produced.
+Due to our business nature, we do not use packaging material in our ordinary course of business.
+Aspect A3: The Environment and Natural Resources General Disclosure Policies on minimizing the issuer's significant impact on the environment and natural resources.
+4.3 THE ENVIRONMENT AND NATURAL RESOURCES KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
+4.3 THE ENVIRONMENT AND NATURAL RESOURCES Aspect A4: Climate Change General Disclosure Policies on minimizing the issuer's significant impact on climate-related issues.
+4.4 CLIMATE CHANGE KPI A4.1 Description of the significant climate- related issues which have impacted, and those which may impact, the issuer, and the actions taken to manage them.
+4.4 CLIMATE CHANGE